Maria of Brabant, Holy Roman Empress: First marriage

 Maria was betrothed to King Otto IV already in 1198, when she was only about eight years old.
 This happened while he was fighting for the German throne against his rival Philip of Swabia.
 Maria's father, Duke Henry I, had initially supported the claims of the Welf dynasty, but he later adopted an ambivalent position.
 In 1204, he came out in favour of the Hohenstaufen side, and the planned marriage seemed to have been cancelled.

 Matters changed again in 1208, when Philip of Swabia was assassinated and Otto IV became undisputed King of the Romans.
 Otto was crowned Holy Roman Emperor by Pope Innocent III in 1209.
 Duke Henry of Brabant now hastened to reconcile with the Welf ruler, renewing the prospect of his daughter marrying Otto, but once again, this did not happen.
 Soon after his coronation, Otto IV steered into conflict with the Pope over the Kingdom of Sicily, then ruled by the young Hohenstaufen prince Frederick II, nephew of the late Philip of Swabia.
 Otto was excommunicated by his former ally, Pope Innocent.
 In September 1211, Otto was faced with the election of his new rival, Frederick, as anti-king.
-One year after this, Otto demonstratively married Beatrice of Swabia, daughter of his original rival the late King Philip, and paternal first cousin to Frederick.
+One year after this, Otto demonstratively married Beatrice of Swabia, daughter of his original rival the late King Philip, and paternal first cousin of Frederick.

 Marriage of Maria and Otto IV, from a 15th-century manuscript of the Brabantsche Yeesten by Jan van Boendale.

 Yet another quirk of fate intervened: Beatrice of Swabia died less than three weeks after her wedding, on the 19th day, to be exact.
 Several Hohenstaufen loyalists had recently come over to support Otto IV against Frederick Hohenstaufen because of his marriage with Beatrice.
 Within a short period after her death, many of them transferred their allegiance back to Frederick II.
 Crowned king by Archbishop Siegfried II of Mainz in December 1212, Frederick's rise continued unabated and Otto was under increasing pressure.
 The previous engagement with Maria of Brabant once again became politically significant.
 Otto and Maria of Brabant got married on 19 May 1214 in Maastricht.
 She was about twenty-four years old by this time, and her husband approximately thirty-nine.

 In view of the ongoing conflict between Welfs and Hohenstaufens, Maria was Empress of a divided Holy Roman Empire.
 Her husband's rule came to an end, when Frederick forged an alliance with King Philip II of France and provoked Otto to enter into the Anglo-French War.
 On 27 July 1214, the Imperial army was decisively defeated in the Battle of Bouvines and forced to retreat.
 King Philip II sent the captured Imperial Reichsadler standard to Frederick.
 With his forces decimated and having lost supporters to both death and defection, Otto was forced to withdraw to his Welf estates around Brunswick in Saxony with his wife.